apache/cordova-js/README.md

 Coming soon, nodeJS running of tasks!

-Final testing should always be done with https://github.com/callback/callback-test
+Final testing should always be done with the [Mobile Spec test application](https://github.com/apache/incubator-cordova-mobile-spec).

 # Integration